The Armenian Culture includes the following elements which in their turn has its sub-branches

 Besides all the delicious dishes, Armenians have delicious and sweet desserts that attract everyone.
 The traditional Armenian sweet cakes are “Gata” and “Pakhlava” which is the decoration of any traditional table.
 Another feature of cuisine is dried fruits.
 They are an inseparable part of every Armenian festive table.

 The Armenian Architecture is a branch of the Culture.
 Our Highland is rich with a stone; that is why the uniqueness of national Armenian Architecture is considered to be the diversity of Armenian stones, especially tufa stone, also its unique in its exceptional diversity, the artistic and mechanical features.
 Khachkar or Cross-stone is an extraordinary phenomenon in Armenian Art.
 The master used the cross to express his own feelings and dreams.
 The khachkars are the best creation of Armenian Architecture equal to other architectural buildings (Rafael Israelian).

 The Armenian buildings have unique and extraordinary design and architectural style.
-Yerevan, a heart of Armenia, is full of statues, buildings and other monuments that give special look to this ancient city.
+Yerevan, the heart of Armenia, is full of statues, buildings and other monuments that give special look to this ancient city.
 Every building gives a new breath to this lovely pink city.
 The Armenian architects and masters created such kind of buildings that are still wondering everyone.
-Yerevan being a capital of Armenia is famous for its unique, outstanding and exclusive structure.
+Yerevan being capital of Armenia is famous for its unique, outstanding and exclusive structure.